tandra28/tandra28/README.md

 - 👀 I’m interested in Art and Design
 - 🌱 I’m currently learning about web3
 - 💞️ I’m looking to collaborate on any NFT bounty projects
-- 📫 How to reach me - pranavatandra@gmail.com
+- 📫 How to reach me - Twitter: www.twitter.com/pranavatandra or mail me at: pranavatandra@gmail.com

 <!---
 tandra28/tandra28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.